cvuosalo/MuonCollider/runMGjobs/runMG_job/BIBsimulation/BIBsimulationGuide.md

 # Guide of BIB simulation in Delphes
-This is two version of BIB simulation in Delphes, this guide shows how to use them and how they work.
+There are two versions of BIB simulation in Delphes, this guide shows how to use them and how they work.
 ## Direct BIB simultion
 One of the most direct way to simulate BIB in Delphes is to directly generate randomized BIB particles according to given distribution in a root file and add them at the very begining.
-In this way you need to have very large memory space for large number of BIB particle.
+In this way you need to have VERY LARGE memory space for large number of BIB particles.
 The module have following syntax:
 ```
 module BIBModule BIBModule {